 On the other hand, we found that the sardine abundance trend is positively correlated with the winter North Atlantic Oscillation index (from October to December of previous year) (r= 0.375; p= 0.049).
 The North Atlantic Oscillation (NAO) is a dominant pattern of coupled ocean-climate variability in the North Atlantic and Mediterranean basin (Hurrell 1995; Hurrell et al., 2003).
 Many authors have observed a relationship between the NAO and changes in fisheries abundance (Báez et al. 2011; Báez and Real 2011) and recruitment (Fromentin 2001).
 The NAO reflects fluctuations in atmospheric pressure at sea-level between the Icelandic Low and the Azores High.
 The NAO is associated with many meteorological variations in the North Atlantic region, affecting wind speed and direction and differences in temperature and rainfall (Hurrell 1995; Hurrell et al., 2003).
-This results show the stock of sardine relation with the climate.
+This results show how the stock of sardine is related with the climate.
 The fluctuation of the landing trend from horse mackerel, since 1985 to 2012, is remarkable.
 We observed two different peaks, and a decline trend.
-The Spectral Analysis results (see Figure 21) indicate that a periodical cycle exists (with twelve years of periodicity), then it is possible that the mackerel stock recover from overfishing, by its population dynamics.
+The results of the Spectral Analysis (see figure 21) indicate that exists a periodical cycle of twelve years.
+Thus, considering the mackerel's population dynamics the stock could recover from the overfishing.

-Figure 21.
-Spectral Analysis for horse mackerel, the vertical axis shows the power value, while the horizontal axis shows the frequency, red lines indicate the significant values (0.05 and 0.01, respectively).
-In the present case the significant peak has a frequency of 0.0833 (i.e. twelve years of periodicity).
+Figure 24.
+Spectral Analysis for horse mackerel.
+The vertical axis shows the power value while the horizontal axis shows the frequency.
+The red lines indicate the significant values (0.05 and 0.01, respectively).
+In this case the significant peak has a frequency of 0.0833 (i.e. twelve years of periodicity).